dragonix-11/microsoft-365-docs-pr.pl-PL/microsoft-365/compliance/dlp-conditions-and-exceptions.md

 - Wyjątki definiują, co należy wykluczyć.
 - Akcje definiują, co się dzieje w wyniku spełnienia warunku lub wyjątku

 Większość warunków i wyjątków ma jedną właściwość, która obsługuje co najmniej jedną wartość.
-Jeśli na przykład zasady DLP są stosowane do Exchange wiadomości e-mail, warunek **Nadawca** wymaga nadawcy wiadomości.
+Jeśli na przykład zasady DLP są stosowane do wiadomości e-mail programu Exchange, warunek **Nadawca** wymaga nadawcy wiadomości.
 Niektóre warunki mają dwie właściwości.
 Na przykład **nagłówek komunikatu A zawiera dowolny z tych warunków wyrazów** wymaga jednej właściwości do określenia pola nagłówka komunikatu, a drugiej właściwości określającej tekst do wyszukania w polu nagłówka.
 Niektóre warunki lub wyjątki nie mają żadnych właściwości.
 Na przykład **warunek Załącznik jest chroniony hasłem** po prostu szuka załączników w wiadomościach chronionych hasłem.

 Akcje zwykle wymagają dodatkowych właściwości.
 Na przykład gdy reguła zasad DLP przekierowuje komunikat, należy określić miejsce przekierowania komunikatu.
 <!-- Some actions have multiple properties that are available or required.
 For example, when the rule adds a header field to the message header, you need to specify both the name and value of the header.
 When the rule adds a disclaimer to messages, you need to specify the disclaimer text, but you can also specify where to insert the text, or what to do if the disclaimer can't be added to the message.
 Typically, you can configure multiple actions in a rule, but some actions are exclusive.
 For example, one rule can't reject and redirect the same message.-->